GEA960/ITBA-3207_TeamTyphoonAnalysts/README.md

 ---

-**After the Hurricane – an overview of the damage Irma and Maria left behind - Antigua and Barbuda | ReliefWeb**. (n.d.).
-Reliefweb.int.
-Retrieved June 8, 2022, from https://reliefweb.int/report/antigua-and-barbuda/after-hurricane-overview-damage-irma-and-maria-left-behind

 **Brown, S.** (2013, November 11). **The Philippines Is the Most Storm-Exposed Country on Earth**.
 Retrieved March 2022, from world.time.com: https://world.time.com/2013/11/11/the-philippines-is-the-most-storm-exposed-country-on-earth/?fbclid=IwAR1x**fQgQHZkgjZck_X9EBg_Jvj76wm7EL-I8OHJebNGkpLxIsEgHLxqPcrU

-**Buchholz, K**.
-(2020, August 28). **Katrina is the costliest, but not the deadliest hurricane to hit the U.S**.
-Statista. https://www.statista.com/chart/22748/us-damages-death-tolls-costliest-hurricanes-in-the-us/

 **Calzon**, B. (2022, March 9). **Your Modern Business Guide **To** Data Analysis Methods And Techniques**.
 Retrieved March 2022, from datapine.com: https://www.datapine.com/blog/data-analysis-methods-and-techniq**ues/**

-**CUBA: A MODEL IN HURRICANE RISK MANAGEMENT**| Meetings Coverage and Press Releases.
-(2020).Retrieved from May 2022, from Un.org.: https://www.un.org/press/en/2004/iha943.doc.htm

 **Centre for Research on the Epidemiology of Disasters**.
 (2022). **2019-2022 EM-DAT of America**.
 Retrieved March 2022, from Centre for Research on the Epidemiology of Disasters: https://public.emdat.be/data